Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Spin orbit coupling in twisted bilayer graphene

 \subsubsection{Rashba SOC}

-An identical analysis to the one described above for the Ising SOC indicates that the presence of Rashba SOC in the Dirac cone descending from one of the graphene layers (say, the top at $\kappa=K_t$) should be accompanied by \emph{opposite sign} Rashba SOC in the Dirac cone descending from the other monolayer (bottom, say, at $\kappa'=K_b$).
+An identical analysis to the one described above for the Ising SOC indicates that the presence of Rashba SOC in the Dirac cone descending from one of the graphene layers (say, the top at $\kappa=K_t$) should be accompanied by \emph{opposite sign} Rashba SOC strength $\lambda_R'$ and \emph{same sign} in-plane rotation $\phi_R'$ in the Dirac cone descending from the other monolayer (bottom, say, at $\kappa'=K_b$).
 It follows that the two-layer extension of the Rashba SOC-coupled theory that most resembles the single layer case (\emph{i.e.}, the SOC contribution is not cancelled at linear order in $\lambda_R$), is obtained through

 The action of all the symmetries is the same for $\h_R^*$ as for $\h_R$ save for the mirror symmetry $\M_y$.
-It of course requires a spin flip operation---in line with our comment above that Rashba preserves the physical version of the symmetry operations of Eq.~\eqref{eqn:PhysicalSymDef}.
+It of course requires a spin flip operation, but in a way that depends on the angle $\phi_R$.
+Namely, the composite operation $e^{-i\phi_Rs^z/2}is^xe^{i\phi_Rs^z/2}\M_y$ is preserved by $\h_R^*$.
+As discussed at the end of Sec.~\ref{sec:TBGwithSOC}, we have the freedom to redefine $s^x$ and $s^y$ so that $\phi_R=0$.
+In what follows, we assume that either $\phi_R=0$ or that such a transformation has been made---we emphasize, however, that this choice is only relevant when the mirror symmetry is discussed.
+In such a limit, $\h_R^*$ preserves the $M_y=is^x\M_y$, where $M_y$ is the physical version of the symmetry operations of Eq.~\eqref{eqn:PhysicalSymDef}.
 An asterisk is added in Table~\ref{tab:OrdParamSyms} to indicate that $is^x\M_y$ is only preserved by the modified Rashba term $\h^*_R$.
 That is, we write $is^x\M_y^*$ in the appropriate column.

 { }